Distribution

 - Creating code repositories for each student/group

-- Optionally creating test repositories
+- Optionally creating secure pipeline repositories for automated testing

 - Assigning the correct permissions to students